Skip to content

 Scoliosis is a spinal condition characterized by an abnormally curved spine.
 While it can affect people of all ages, scoliosis is most commonly diagnosed in adolescents.
-Many patients and their families often wonder if the condition will eventually go away on its own or if they will be required to undergo treatment for scoliosis.
+Many patients and their families often wonder whether scoliosis can go away on its own or if they will be required to undergo treatment for scoliosis.
 In this post, we will explore whether scoliosis can resolve without intervention or if medical care is necessary.

 It’s important to understand that scoliosis is a structural spinal condition and, as such, it is unlikely to resolve on its own.
 Mild cases of scoliosis may not require treatment, but more severe cases often necessitate medical attention.
 However, it’s important to note that the goal of treatment is not to “cure” scoliosis, but rather to manage symptoms, reduce curve progression, and improve functional mobility.